 Employers have an important role when it comes to the financial wellbeing of their employees.
 After all, financial worry affects our work, our wellbeing, productivity and engagement, not to mention the economic impact it can have on companies as a result of sick leave or absenteeism.

 A 2017 Workplace Benefits Report by Bank of America revealed that 56% of employees say they are very or somewhat stressed about their financial situation.
 53% of those employees report that the stress interferes with their ability to focus and be productive at work with Millennials 2x as likely as Baby Boomers to say stress interferes with work.
 Unfortunately, the financial effects of COVID-19 have only exasperated things.

 Forming Positive Financial Habits

-To support employee financial wellbeing, companies need to help employees build positive habits around their finances.
+To support the financial wellbeing of employees, companies need to help their employees build positive habits around their finances.
 And this can only be done through education.

 Research shows that financial counselling services and tools aimed at budgeting, saving, and investing is, indeed, something employees want.
 In fact, in the early-mentioned Bank of America Workplace Benefits Report, 86% of employees surveyed said would participate in a financial education program provided by their employer.

 As we go through different milestones in life - buying our first home, starting a family, supporting our children through school, and eventually preparing for our retirement - our financial priorities naturally change.
 However, if we have developed positive habits around money, we are better equipped to navigate through these life stages.